A Multifaceted Farm Succession Plan Development Program Via Virtual and in Person Learning and Assistance Opportunities

 Meanwhile outreach was completed with guest bloggers requesting they submit their first-year blogs.
 The process went smoothly, with high quality succession blogs received.

-The blog will soon be launched.
-Promotional materials for the blog have been created and distributed at trade shows and other outlets.
+Promotional materials for the blog and webinar were created and distributed at trade shows and other outlets.

 The farm succession webinar for year one was planned and carried out.
 PA Farm Link partnered with two state partners to ensure a broader audience.
-PA Farm Link obtained the presenters and finalized presentation farm succession related subject matter to be included in the webinar.
+PA Farm Link obtained the presenters and finalized the farm succession presentation included in the webinar.
 Several planning zooms were held as well as a dry run to ensure the webinar went smoothly.
 Along with that news releases were developed and distributed via ag and community newspapers, enewsletters, social media and trade shows.

 The webinar was held on January 31, 2022.
 Speaker, Brenda O'Brien, from NY FarmNet did an excellent job and was well received.
 The program had 117 registrants and 53 live participants.
-Two polls were taken during the webinar and a follow up survey was sent as follow up as well as links to existing farm succession resources.
+Two polls were taken during the webinar, and a follow up survey was sent as well as links to farm succession resources.

-Year one went well even though that was a website glitch outside of the grant project that delayed the succession blog launch.
-PA Farm Link is happy with the results and working on year two activities.
+Year one went well even though there was a website glitch outside of the grant project that delayed the succession blog launch.
+PA Farm Link was happy with the results.

 Year Two

 Three farm Succession podcasts were carried out to keep the topic pertinent and active with farmers.
 The podcasts were completed in cooperation with AgChoice and Mid-Atlantic Farm Credit.
-Topics included a financial specialist, farmer, and legal perspective with an attorney.
+Topics included a business consultant/financial specialist, farmer, and legal perspective of succession planning was provided by an attorney.

-The blog was launched and it featured several quest writers including webinar speaker Brenda O'Brien on a variety of farm succession topics.
-The live blog continues to be promoted via trade shows the PA Farm Show and conferences where farmers are present.
-It has also been featured in follow up Facebook posts.
+The blog was launched, and it featured several quest writers including webinar speaker Brenda O'Brien on a variety of farm succession topics.
+The live blog was promoted via trade shows, the PA Farm Show and ag conferences.
+It was also featured in Facebook posts.

-A hybrid farm succession workshop has been planned, hybrid was chose colleagues across the US reported farmers were requesting both in person and remote options for events.
-IT specialists will be a part of the program to ensure all goes smoothly for the hybrid model.
-The workshop will take place on Feb.
-23rd.
+Two hybrid farm succession workshops were planned.
+The hybrid format (including both in-person and remote options) was chosen because colleagues across the United States reported farmers were requesting both in-person and remote options for events.
+Technology specialists were engaged for the program ensuring everything ran smoothly for the hybrid model.
+The workshops took place on Feb.
+23rd and March 1.

-Promotional materials including flyers have been distributed both electronically and hard copies shared.
-One ad was placed in the Lancaster Farming newspaper that was distributed at the PA Farm Show to ensure the highest readership.
-Facebook ads were also developed and ran on social media.
+Promotional materials including flyers were distributed both electronically and hard copy.
+One ad was placed in the Lancaster Farming newspaper that was distributed at the PA Farm Show and ensured the highest readership.
+Facebook ads were developed and ran on social media.
 Materials were also shared with the Indiana County Conservation District, Indiana County Farmland Preservation and Penn State Extension Service as well as Ag Connect.

-The project team has also had individual conversations with farmers who are either considering the topic or working on farm succession plans.
-Farmers have been encouraged with next steps, provide Planning the Future of Your Farm workbook and appointments made to facilitate farm family meetings and/or referred to other ag professionals for assistance.
+The project team had individual conversations with farmers who are either considering the topic or working on farm succession plans.
+Farmers were encouraged with next steps, provided Planning the Future of Your Farm workbook and appointments made to facilitate farm family meetings and/or referred to other ag professionals for assistance.

 Year Three

-Hybrid farm Succession workshops were held in Indiana and Chester County.
+Hybrid farm succession workshops were held in Indiana and Chester County.
 Farmer participation was good.
-We found that when offering hybrid events some farmers tend to not prioritize the in-person option and may change their participation method at the last minute.
+We found that with hybrid events farmers didn't prioritize the in-person option and changed their participation method at the last minute.
 Future events were planned for either in-person or virtual participation but not hybrid.
+Colleagues in other states had the same challenge and also moved to in-person or virtual programs.

 2024 farm succession workshop was quite successful with excellent comments and evaluation following the event.

-Throughout the year we have been and will continue to work with farmers to refer them to the correct ag professionals to assist them with their farm succession planning and related documents.
+Throughout the project, project team members met with farmers and facilitated family farm meetings and also referred farmers to the correct ag professionals to assist them with their farm succession planning and related documents.

 Milestones